af0liveira/alura-space/README.md

     python manage.py migrate
     ```

-6. Start the development server by running the command
+6. Start the application server by running the command

     ```sh
     python manage.py runserver
     ```

 Now you should be able to access the Alura Space application by visiting `http://localhost:8000` in your web browser.

+> ⚠️ At this point the application will display an empty photo gallery, since no images have been added yet.

 Managing the application
 ------------------------